 Writing good image alt text

-This guidance explains how to write alt text (alternative text) so people can understand images when they cannot see them.
+This guidance explains how to write alternative (alt) text for images so people can understand images they cannot see.

 On this page